 - 5 Ways Parents Can Make a Difference This Year

 - Five Tips for Making Distance Learning Work for All

-Earlier, I shared one of the poetry sets included in my Character in the Classroom Bundle, but guess what?
+Earlier, I shared one of the poetry sets included in my Social Emotional Learning Bundle, but guess what?
 There are 31 more included!
 I’d like to explain a little more about the bundle.
 First of all, each set includes the following: